Stock Valuation and Financial Metrics Guide

 Payout Ratio

 Portion of earnings paid as dividends.
-Very high ratios reduce flexibility if earnings fall.
+Very high payout ratios reduce flexibility if earnings fall.

 Formula: Dividend per Share / EPS